 Dr Brad Patterson

-University Wellington.
-He has had a long association with the Stout Research Centre as a resident, a staff member, and as founding Director of the Irish-Scottish Studies Programme.
-Brad has taught widely in New Zealand tertiary education, punctuated by spells in the public service.
+Brad has had a long association with the Stout Research Centre, initially as a resident, then as a staff member, and as founding Director of the linked Irish-Scottish Studies Programme.
+In the latter role he worked closely with units at the Universities of Ulster and Aberdeen.
+He has taught widely in New Zealand tertiary education, punctuated by spells in the public service.

 (with Tom Brooking and Jim McAloon) Unpacking the Kists: The Scots in New Zealand, Montreal/Dunedin: McGill-Queen's University Press/Otago University Press, 2013, 412pp.